South Dakota State Penitentiary: History

+On March 6, 1936, a man identifying himself as Claude Carrier, during a visit to his brother Harold, smuggled two revolvers into the penitentiary and held up staff.
+The pair obtained rifles and a machine gun before leaving with another inmate, Phil Ray, and warden Eugene Reiley as a hostage.
+After carjacking two women outside the prison, they drove north out of Sioux Falls.
+They traded gunfire with police twice, first on a side road two miles north of the city, and again on the highway four miles north, where the pursuit ended with the Carrier brothers' surrender.
+Ray was killed at the scene, and Warden Reiley would die of his wounds before reaching the hospital.
+A civilian, Berlan Meisel, who was a victim of a second attempted carjacking, would also succumb to a gunshot wound hours after the melee, while his fiancée was wounded in the face.
+Claude and sheriff's deputy George Collins were seriously wounded, and another civilian lost a finger to a stray bullet.
+During interrogation three days later, Claude admitted to actually being Floyd Lindberg, a friend of Ray's who posed as the brother of Harold Carrier to gain entry.

 On July 11, 2007, the first post-Gregg execution took place at the penitentiary.
 25-year-old Elijah Page was executed via lethal injection for the murder of Chester Poage.
 It was the first execution carried out in South Dakota in over sixty years.

 On April 12, 2011, Correctional Officer Ronald "R.J."
 Johnson was bludgeoned to death by two inmates who were trying to escape.
 Both inmates were arrested within the confines of the prison grounds.
 They were subsequently sentenced to death.
 A third convict was sentenced to life imprisonment for providing materials in the killing.
 The first convict, Eric Donald Robert, was executed successfully on October 16, 2012, using South Dakota's new single-drug lethal injection method.
 The second convict, Rodney Scott Berget, was executed on October 29, 2018.

 Replacement facility

 In October 2023, the South Dakota Department of Corrections closed on a real estate purchase of two 160 acre parcels of land in Dayton Township in Lincoln County on which they plan to construct a new men's facility to replace the existing penitentiary in Sioux Falls.